openwisp/django-swappable-models/README.md

 Swapper is essentially a simple API wrapper around this existing functionality.
 Note that Swapper is primarily a tool for library authors; users of your reusable app generally should not need to know about Swapper in order to use it.
 (See the notes on [End User Documentation](#end-user-documentation) below.)

-### Real-World Example
+### Real-World Examples

-Swapper is used extensively in the [vera] extension to [wq.db].  vera provides [7 inter-related models], each of which can be swapped out for custom implementations.
-(Swapper actually started out as part of [wq.db.patterns], but was extracted for more general-purpose use.)
+Swapper is used extensively in several OpenWISP packages to facilitate customization and extension.
+Notable examples include:

+ * [openwisp-users]
+ * [openwisp-controller]
+ * [openwisp-radius]

+The use of swapper in these packages promotes [Software Reusability][reusability], one of the core values of the OpenWISP project.

 ## Creating a Reusable App